Divy1211/Divy1211/README.md

 ## 👋🏼 Hello there!

 #### 😄 About Me (he/him)
-I am a passionate gamer and also a senior-year computer science student.
+I am a passionate gamer and a computer science & programming language enthusiast.
 I speak HI, EN, and elementary JP

 #### ⚡ My Interests
 All things related to: